 In the current design there are six bearing pads supporting the tube, three under each journal.
 This raises an important issue that is not yet completely understood or resolved.
 By design the pads lie on the surface of a cylinder, centered on the elevation axis.
 As a rigid body, the cylinder requires six constraints to define its position, three rotations and three displacements.
 One rotation is the desired rotation about the elevation axis; hence the drive system provides the needed constraint.
 One displacement is motion along the elevation axis, which we must restrict with additional hydrostatic pads at the faces of the "cylinder."
-The other four degrees of freedom are constrained by the radial bearing pads.
-A four-pad system (treated as points here) would properly constrain the other four degrees of freedom (two displacements and two rotations).
+The other four degrees of freedom are constrain the other four degrees of freedom (two displacements and two rotations).
 Additional supports lead to an indeterminate support where the loads at the supports are not well defined.
 However, the tube structure is relatively flexible, thus for small displacement errors it will generally conform to the assumed fixed positions of the pads.
 Gravity loads on these six pads will be nominally constant with changing telescope zenith angle.
 However, journal fabrication and pad installation errors or structure temperature differences will cause these six pads to move from the desired cylindrical surface.
 In this case the tube structure will deform to maintain contact.
 The potential consequence of this is that the mirror cell will deform and additional actuator range will be needed.
-This is important because segment support actuators have a limited range that is difficult to increase.
-A four-pad system would not suffer from this concern, but a six-pad system does.
-This is a quantitative issue, but it may also be possible to couple two pads together so one of them can change its height as a function of pressure variations.
+This is important because segment support actuators have a limited range that is a quantitative issue, but it may also be possible to couple two pads together so one of them can change its height as a function of pressure variations.
 This would restore the system to a quasi-kinematic design.